How Can I Get Paid to Write?

-Ghostwriting is when you write for a client without a byline or any form of credit.
+Ghostwriting is writing for a client without a byline or any form of credit.
 The client remains the “author” of the piece.
 It can be web content for lead generation or sales conversion, blog posts, articles, books – you name it.

 However, ghostwriting gigs pay well, so many writers don’t mind not getting credit for the work.

 A lot of professionals begin writing by landing ghostwriting gigs.
-As they earn money, they start blogs and build a brand so they can charge more for their writing services.
+They start blogs and build a brand to charge more for their writing services as they earn money.

 Upwork, Fiverr, and Freelancer job boards are among the most popular places to find ghostwriting jobs.

-Have you heard about SEO?
+Have you heard about SEO as a career?
 It has become a whole industry.

 SEO (Search Engine Optimization) is the process of optimizing websites, blogs, and content to reach high ranks on search engines such as Google and Bing.